drnice/CCFraudUseCase/README.md

 3. Install Nifi:

-To install Nifi on your cluster please follow the steps documented in the following github: https://github.com/abajwa-hw/ambari-nifi-service
+To install Nifi on your cluster please follow the steps documented in the Ali's github:

+https://github.com/abajwa-hw/ambari-nifi-service